-This bill proposes significant amendments to the North Dakota Century Code, focusing on property tax reductions for primary residences and adjustments to tax credits and exemptions.
-It introduces a new section allowing for a valuation reduction of up to $9,000 for primary residences, including mobile homes, under specific conditions.
-The bill also clarifies definitions related to "dependent," "homestead," and "income," and establishes a $500 credit for taxpayers who have not previously received a property tax credit for their primary residence for the taxable year 2024.
-Additionally, it mandates that county auditors certify and distribute these credits, while outlining the appeal process for applicants and the consequences of fraudulent claims.
+This bill proposes significant amendments to the North Dakota Century Code, focusing on property valuation reductions for primary residences and adjustments to tax credits and exemptions.
+It introduces a new section to chapter 57-02 that allows for a reduction of up to $9,000 in taxable valuation for primary residences, including mobile homes, under specific conditions.
+The bill also raises the income threshold for homestead exemptions to $70,000 and clarifies definitions related to "dependent," "homestead," and "income."
+Additionally, it establishes a $500 credit against property taxes for first-time applicants on their primary residence for the taxable year 2024, while detailing the application process and eligibility requirements.

 Statutes affected: INTRODUCED: 15.1-27-04.1, 57-02-08, 57-02-08.1, 57-02-08.3, 57-02-08.9, 57-02-08.10, 57-02-11.1, 57-23-06, 57-55-10